Physicist91/uwhpsc/notes/aws.rst

 For general information and guides to getting started:

+* An introduction will be given in one of the Week 2 lectures.

 * `Getting started with EC2 <http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/>`_,
   with tutorial to lead you through an example.